microsoft/GLUECoS/README.md

         └── MT_EN_HI
             └── translations.txt
 ```
 The MT task will have a leaderboard that is separate from the other tasks.
-The evaluation for the MT task (via pull requests) will be enabled in April.
+The evaluation for the MT task has been enabled now.

 ## Citation
 Please use the following citation if you use this benchmark: